 As I took my place at the end of the line, a man of color walked in.
 I’m guessing he was in his early 40s, but it’s so difficult to recognize people with masks on.
 The man took his place between the woman and the man who was verbally assaulting her.
 The man began standing up for her, telling the man that you can’t talk to people like that.
 Yes.
 But it was also making the situation scarier.
 Now the two men were engaged in verbal conflict.
 Oy.

 At that point I felt like someone had to do something.
 I just didn’t know exactly what that was.
 I couldn’t fully view any of the people from the back of the line and I was starting to feel more fearful that maybe none of us were going to make it out of the store at this point.
-My life insurance policy flashed through my mind.
+My life started to flash through my mind.
+My life insurance policy.
 I need to pay that bill.

 The woman paid for her things and walked past me out the door.
 I spoke to her quietly.
 I told her I was sorry and that I hoped she would have a nice day.
 I didn’t know what else to say.
 She looked stunned.
 That’s when I turned to the men who could not take their eyes off of each other.
 They seemed to be sizing each other up.
 The protector said again that you cannot disrespect women like that.
 The aggressor replied that she couldn’t just jump in line.
 It felt to me like it was about to erupt into violence.
 All I could sense was anger and fear in the building.
 So I spoke.
 I raised up my hands to them and I looked the two men in the eyes.
 I asked them to please give everyone here some peace.
 The aggressor looked at me for what felt like minutes and said something again about the woman jumping the line.
 I shook my head up and down and I calmly asked again for some peace.
 They both tried to state their arguments to me again.
 I shook my head up and down that I understood their positions and I asked them to let it go.
 I said let’s all please have some peace.

 Luckily, it worked.
 The aggressor walked out of the store.
 I picked up my milk and went to the back of the line.
-The protector got in line in front of me to buy whatever he was buying and I started sobbing audibly.
+The protector got in line in front of me to buy whatever he was buying and I started sobbing as quietly as possible.
+Big fat tears running down my cheeks.
 The protector and I spoke to each other.
 I thanked him.
 He explained that he would have stood up for anyone.
 That it wasn’t right.
 I told him that I knew that.
-We are the same.
+The we are the same.

 I hope that the rest of the day went peacefully for everyone else who witnessed what happened in our neighborhood 7 Eleven yesterday.
 I know I was pretty shaken all day and also just so incredibly grateful that I hadn’t witnessed anything worse than what I had.
 Grateful that I got to come home to my family.